-The grief that family members suffer because of the tragic and sudden loss of a loved one is magnified when the death occurred because of preventable injuries.
+Family members’ grief because of the tragic and sudden loss of a loved one is magnified when the death occurs because of preventable injuries.
 Some families also face economic hardship after losing a loved one, worsening the situation.
 Nevada law permits eligible family members to take action against the party who caused the death of their loved one.
-An experienced wrongful death lawyer in Henderson can help.
+An experienced wrongful death lawyer in Las Vegas can help.

-Below we offer more information about wrongful death claims and how a lawyer can help you and your family seek justice during this difficult time.
+Below we offer more information about wrongful death claims and how a Las Vegas wrongful death lawyer can help you and your family seek justice during this difficult time.

 How Does Nevada Define Wrongful Death?

 Not all tragic deaths are wrongful deaths.
-Under Nevada law, and the laws of other states, a wrongful death occurs when a wrongful act or neglect leads to one’s death.
-Family members and the decedent’s personal representative can bring two separate actions, including damages for family members’ losses and damages the deceased suffered up to the time of death.
+Under Nevada law and the laws of other states, a wrongful death occurs when a wrongful act or neglect leads to one’s death.
+Family members and the decedent’s representative can bring two separate actions: damages for family members’ losses and damages the deceased suffered up to the time of death.

 What Situations Lead to Wrongful Death Claims?

 Many scenarios and events can lead to wrongful death.
 At Pacific West Injury Law, we have the knowledge and resources to handle all types of wrongful death claims.
 Examples of situations that commonly cause life-threatening injuries and could lead to a wrongful death lawsuit include: